Alec Ounsworth: History

 Ounsworth was born in Pennsylvania and grew up in Mount Airy, Philadelphia.
-Around his mid-teens, he started writing and recording music — a hobby that would stay near to him throughout his academic career at Connecticut College.
+Around his mid-teens, he started writing and recording music — a hobby that would stay near to him throughout his time as a student at Connecticut College.
 In college, he shared a dorm room with Lee Sargent during their first year.
 They would both graduate in 2000.

 Sargent, who had a special interest in Ounsworth's songs, contacted him in 2004 via Friendster about starting a band.
 After several contacts, Clap Your Hands Say Yeah was formed, and the band started playing live shows and recording demos.

 Prior to the success of Clap Your Hands Say Yeah, Ounsworth released several home demos of his work onto the internet, many of them being early versions of songs that Clap Your Hands Say Yeah would record.
 All ties between him and the files have been severed, as both flashypython.com and his MySpace page have been deleted.
 The files are still distributed among fans over the Internet.